ajaynagotha/a2a-js/README.md

 - **A2A Methods:** Implements standard A2A methods like `sendMessage`, `sendMessageStream`, `getTask`, `cancelTask`, `setTaskPushNotificationConfig`, `getTaskPushNotificationConfig`, and `resubscribeTask`.
 - **Error Handling:** Provides basic error handling for network issues and JSON-RPC errors.
 - **Streaming Support:** Manages Server-Sent Events (SSE) for real-time task updates (`sendMessageStream`, `resubscribeTask`).
-- **Extensibility:** Allows providing a custom `fetch` implementation for different environments (e.g., Node.js).
+- **Extensibility:** Allows providing a custom fetch implementation for different environments (e.g., Node.js), authentication, and custom headers.

----

-### Custom Fetch and Custom Headers
+### Custom Fetch, Authentication, and Custom Headers

-You can provide a custom fetch implementation to `A2AClient` for advanced use cases such as custom headers, authentication, or running in environments like Node.js.
-Use the `fetchImpl` option in the constructor.
+The A2AClient supports flexible HTTP request logic via the `fetchImpl` option, enabling:

+- Custom fetch implementations (for Node.js, logging, tracing, etc.)
+- Static or dynamic authentication headers (e.g. `Authorization`)
+- Robust token management and authentication retry flows

 #### Custom Fetch Example

+You can inject global headers and custom request logic by supplying a function to the `fetchImpl` option:

 ```typescript
 const myCustomFetch = (url, options = {}) => {